ceph/ceph/doc/rados/configuration/filestore-config-ref.rst

 :Default: ``0``

+.. index:: xattr

 Extended Attributes
 ===================

-Extended Attributes (XATTRs) are an imporant aspect in your configuration.
+Extended Attributes (XATTRs) are an important aspect in your configuration.
 Some file systems have limits on the number of bytes stored in XATTRS.
 Additionally, in some cases, the filesystem may not be as fast as an alternative method of storing XATTRs.
 The following settings may help improve performance